Proposal Deadline: May 18, 2026

 -

 Anticipated Impact & Dissemination (100-200 words) - Explain how your project will enhance your teaching and/or improve student learning.
 Be sure to include how you’ll assess the impact—what indicators, products, outcomes, or evidence will demonstrate success?
-How will you disseminate the project outcomes with the broader OSU Community (such as through a CTL blog post or a presentation at a CTL or department event)?
+How will you disseminate the project outcomes with the broader OSU Community (such as through a CTL blog post or a presentation at a CTL or department event, or a poster at the Quality Teaching Symposium)?

 -